 - Have equal respect for each idea suggested by members.

-Did you know that a lot of meetings are held back by completely avoidable ineffective meeting practices?
-This article will help you in executing ideas generating sessions with your colleagues and get tips and tricks to follow during brainstorming sessions and clear the Lean six sigma certification exam successfully.
-Let’s get started…
+Did you know that completely avoidable ineffective meeting practices hold many meetings back?
+This article will help you in executing ideas-generating sessions with your colleagues, get tips and tricks to follow during brainstorming sessions and clear the Lean six sigma certification exam successfully.
+Let’s get started with the Free Brainstorming Techniques for Lean Six Sigma.

 What is Brainstorming?

 Brainstorming – consists of two words “brain” & “storming”, which is a method to generate a storm of ideas among the group members.
-It is generally used at various stages of a project:
+Read on to get Free Brainstorming Techniques for Lean Six Sigma.
+Lean Six Sigma, brainstorming template is generally used at various stages of a project:

 - To set up project agenda and draft project charter